United States Electoral College: National Popular Vote Interstate Compact

-As of April 2024, seventeen states plus the District of Columbia have joined the National Popular Vote Interstate Compact.
+As of April 2026, eighteen states plus the District of Columbia have joined the National Popular Vote Interstate Compact.
 Those joining the compact will, acting together if and when reflecting a majority of electors (at least 270), pledge their electors to the winner of the national popular vote.
 The compact applies Article II, Section 1, Clause 2 of the Constitution, which gives each state legislature the plenary power to determine how it chooses electors.

 Some scholars have suggested that Article I, Section 10, Clause 3 of the Constitution requires congressional consent before the compact could be enforceable; thus, any attempted implementation of the compact without congressional consent could face court challenges to its constitutionality.
 Others have suggested that the compact's legality was strengthened by Chiafalo v.
 Washington, in which the Supreme Court upheld the power of states to enforce electors' pledges.
+While critics have argued that it weakens minority state representation and logistically would make mechanisms like recounts much more difficult.

-The eighteen adherents of the compact have 209 electors, which is 77% of the 270 required for it to take effect, or be considered justiciable.
+The nineteen adherents of the compact have 222 electors, which is 82% of the 270 required for it to take effect, or be considered justiciable.
+Support for alternatives such as the National Popular Vote Interstate Compact has grown alongside polling data showing sustained public support for replacing the Electoral College with a national popular vote.